 A third wall features a trio of oval mirrors, and the curves are repeated stylishly through the centre of the restaurant, where three semi-circular banquettes enclosing tables for four to six create a serpentine loop that dominates the room.

-Seriously set up for the relaxed enjoyment of good food, generous tables sport comfortable leather chairs or banquette seating, and smart cutlery and glasses, but no flowers.
+Seriously set up for the relaxed enjoyment of good food, generous tables sport comfortable chairs or banquette seating, and smart cutlery and glasses, but no flowers.

 A carefully-chosen wine list includes a good choice by the glass and, under Brid Hannon’s direction, the delicious food is served with warmth and efficiently by well-trained and friendly staff.

-This Kilkenny restaurants style may be informal, but it’s an extremely professional operation and there are many little details to give a sense of occasion – all of which should ensure good value at this very special restaurant.
+This Kilkenny restaurants style may be informal, but it’s an extremely professional operation and there are many little details to give a sense of occasion – all of which should ensure good value at this very special destination.